 People and cars everywhere and there are many of them.
 I was there at the end of May and it was crazy – I can’t imagine what it must be like July/August.

-My ferry Santorini Ios ticket had information about the office I needed to go to at the port to pick up my physical ticket (it appears that in most cases it is still necessary to pick up a physical ticket – no QR readers at the check in!).
+My ferry Santorini to Ios ticket had information about the office I needed to go to at the port to pick up my physical ticket (it appears that in most cases it is still necessary to pick up a physical ticket – no QR readers at the check in!).
 This was an easy and clear process.

+At this stage, you will be told what time to board your ferry and the number of your boarding gate.
 There are then several cafes at the ferry port for sitting and waiting.
 I liked Chillbox – Greek frozen yoghurt.
-With toppings!!!
+With toppings.

 Ios Ferry Port

-Upon arrival at the Ios Island Ferry port, things are much easier!
+Upon arrival at the Ios Island Ferry port, things are much easier.
 This is a much smaller ferry port and very easy to navigate.
 Also, there are quite a few local hoteliers etc all lined up to meet the ferries so if you have booked your accommodation you will likely find someone with a sign with the name of your hotel.

 It is a quick and easy departure out of Ios port for your ferry Ios Santorini and you could easily be at your hotel in minutes.